• Skip to primary navigation

 Usually, when you go to the Care Credit website and apply, they will promptly let you know your approval status.

-It’s normal for patients and their families affected by brain disorders to feel alone, frustrated, and hopeless.
-Yet, there is hope.
+It’s normal for patients and their families affected by brain disorders to feel uncertain about treatment options and what is best.
 MeRT is a treatment protocol that has helped patients restore their brain function, reclaim their lives, and get a whole new lease on life.

-We understand what you are going through.
 Our goal is to help guide you through the process so that you can make an informed decision about whether or not MeRT is the right treatment for you or your child.
+Our clinicians and technicians are passionate about helping you to heal.

 Our New Patient Coordinator is available to answer any questions that you may have about how MeRT can help you specifically.
 She’ll take the time to listen to your concerns and put your mind at ease.
 She can also assist in getting you scheduled with the clinic should you decide to move forward with treatment.